Code-Institute-Submissions/project-1-employee-site-hub/README.md

         1. As a Returning Visitor, I want to find information about coding challenges.
         2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
         3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
         2. As a Frequent User, I want to check to see if there are any new blog posts.
         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

+     -   #### Intranet Owner Goals
+        1. As the Site Owner, I want to provide Employees with 'A Hub' to share information.
+        2. As the Site Owner, I want the Site Vision and the Site Behavior displayed.
+Also, information about the site
+        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design